Project Overview

 • 6 dedicated outdoor pickleball courts replacing 3 of the 5 existing tennis courts

-Project Update: January 2026 - Annexation Progress
+Project Update: March 2026 - Annexation Approval

 This is an update of the annexation application progress for 5399 Kewanee Drive, 5697 South Boulder Road, and portions of the related 55th Steet Right of Way.
 The property is adjacent to the East Boulder Community Park, where the new tennis courts are proposed.
 This annexation process does not include any court development proposal.
 It is only for consideration of annexation and initial zoning.